Sicamous (sternwheeler): Crew

 Before he became a captain, Otto Estabrooks (at the age of fifteen) was assigned the task of relieving the night watchman.
 He was responsible for keeping the fire within the boiler burning strongly throughout the night.
 This was necessary so that Sicamous could leave on time the next morning.
 His recollection is included below:

 "The first night I fell asleep and did not waken until 5:30 a.m., exactly in time to sound the three whistles to announce that it was a half hour before leaving time-something any kid would have loved to do all by himself.

 Rushing to the pilot house and pulling the cord, it didn’t whistle.
 There wasn’t enough steam.
 The engineer, a gentleman of the first water, said he forgot to tell me to keep steam up.
 They were kind words from a kind man, even if they were not true."

+Retirement and Restoration

+In August 1937, the S.S.
+Sicamous went on her final run, taking the members of the Penticton Gyro Club down Okanagan Lake before being permanently retired.
+The Sicamous was docked at Okanagan Landing for the entirety of the Second World War, where she was vulnerable to vandalism and theft.
+In 1951, the Penticton Gyro Club purchased the ship for one dollar and the Sicmous was moved to Lakeshore Drive on the shore of Okanagan Lake in Penticton, British Columbia with the help of the CPR tugboat, MV Okanagan.

+Under the ownership of the Penticton Gyro Club, the Sicamous had several rooms enlarged, the dining room floor flattened, and the original wood flooring replaced with linoleum for dancing.
+Throughout the 1950s, the ship held community dances, concerts, and club meetings.
+After several years as a clubhouse, the Club could no longer maintain the S.S.
+Sicamous and so the ship was sold.
+She then housed the Penticton Museum, a wax museum, and a restaurant.

+In 1987, the City of Penticton surveyed the condition of the heritage vessel and discovered severe damage to the ladies saloon caused by grease from the deep fryers.
+Due to risk of fire, the City declared the need to either dismantle the ship or restore her.
+In 1988, the S.S.
+Sicamous Restoration Society was formed by a group of volunteers dedicated to preserving the marine heritage of the Okanagan Valley.
+After extensive restoration efforts, the Sicamous was open to the public as a museum in 1989 and later expanded to host events and be available for venue rentals.
+The cargo deck of the Sicamous also houses a HO scale model railway run by the Kettle Valley Model Railway Club.

+As of 2026, the S.S.
+Sicamous remains on the shore of Okanagan Lake alongside the S.S.
+Naramata, the Canadian National No. 6 tugboat, the S.S.
+Okanagan stern saloon, and a shed once used to maintain dredge boats on Okanagan River.